 The Longest Journey

-Low-Spoiler Hints and Tips for Nancy Drew: Treasure in the Royal Tower
+Low-Spoiler Hints for Nancy Drew: Treasure in the Royal Tower

 Welcome to my Nancy Drew: Treasure in the Royal Tower hints page. (-: If you're new to my series of low-spoiler computer game walkthroughs, the idea is to